thi8v/devspace/README.md

 Devspace uses the filesystem to store some stuff and has one directory.
 This directory contains the following:
 - `config.ron`: the configuration of devspace, the Trees and the default Tree
-- `db.ron`: the Space with their base directory and their Tree.
+- `db.ron`: the Space with their working directory and their Tree.

 The directory is evaluated based on the following priorities:
 1. the `--dir <path>` argument.